namonajem/UNI-SEMG6/use-cases/use-case-2.md

 ## MAIN SUCCESS SCENARIO

-1. Sociology request top N populated countries in a given territory.
+1. Sociology request top N populated countries in a territory.
 2. Data Analyst captures name of the territory to get countries's within population information.
 3. Data Analyst extracts current population information of all countries of the given territory.
-4. Data Analyst manage to order the results by population.
+4. Data Analyst manage to order the countries in result by population.
 5. Data Analyst removes unrequested items of the list.
 6. Data Analyst provides report to Sociology.